We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 Since that time, I have been coaching people on achieving this mindset shift, and I also created the only MindBody Syndrome Practitioner certification course, which is delivered by the award-winning MindBodyFood Institute.

-There were times on our journey where we felt hopeless, like our identities as athletes were being ripped away.
 But on the other side we found a level of self-empowerment, self-acceptance, strength and resilience we didn’t know we had.

 We enable the same transformation for athletes in our Pain Free Comeback Program.

-Through our combined experience as athletes and almost 20 years of navigating and learning about chronic pain, we share the same exact tools, principles, and wisdom that helped us - and countless others - heal.
+Through our combined experience as athletes and almost 20 years of navigating and learning about pain, we share the same exact tools, principles, and wisdom that helped us - and countless others - heal.